SaileshBasnet/Salesberry_Analysis-SQL/README.md

 - Tools used: MySQL, MySQL Workbench

 ## Analysis Methods
+For this analysis, I tried to solve business related question with different category.
+These are the detailed breakdown of the questions and insights explored.
 ### 1. Product Insights

 - **Unique Product Lines**: The dataset includes a variety of product lines.
 Each line contributes differently to overall sales and revenue.